Aswins-10/mern-job-board/README.md

 ## 🔒 Notes

 - **No Authentication**: As per requirements, this application does not include user authentication
-- **In-Memory Alternative**: While MongoDB is used, the code structure allows for easy migration to in-memory storage if needed
 - **Sample Data**: The application includes 10 sample job postings that are automatically inserted on first run

 ## 🚀 Deployment Considerations